-Reference Rate Reform (Topic 848 - In March 2020, Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2020-04, Reference Rate Reform (Topic 848): Facilitation of the Effects of Reference Rate Reform on Financial Reporting, which provides optional expedients and exceptions for applying U.S. GAAP to contract modifications and other transactions affected by reference rate reform if certain criteria are met in order to ease the financial reporting burden as the market transitions from the London Interbank Offered Rate ("LIBOR") and other interbank offered rates expected to be discontinued to alternative reference rates.
+Reference Rate Reform (Topic 848) - In March 2020, Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2020-04, Reference Rate Reform (Topic 848): Facilitation of the Effects of Reference Rate Reform on Financial Reporting, which provides optional expedients and exceptions for applying U.S. GAAP to contract modifications and other transactions affected by reference rate reform if certain criteria are met in order to ease the financial reporting burden as the market transitions from the London Interbank Offered Rate ("LIBOR") and other interbank offered rates expected to be discontinued to alternative reference rates.
 The FASB further issued ASU 2021-01 in January 2021 to refine and clarify the scope of Topic 848.
 The election allows relief from remeasuring the contracts at modification or from reassessing a previous accounting determination.
 The guidance was effective upon issuance and may be applied through December 31, 2022.
 We elected the optional expedient under ASU 2020-04 and 2021-01 in the third quarter of 2022 upon the amendment to our term loan credit agreement, which transitions the use of LIBOR to the Secured Overnight Financing Rate ("SOFR").
-The adoption of the standard allows entities to account for such modification as if the modification was not substantial and as a result, the implementation of this standard did not have a material impact on our term loan credit agreement.
+The adoption of the standard allows entities to account for such modification as if the modification was not substantial and as a result, the implementation of this standard did not have a material impact on our consolidated financial statements.
+See Note 12 - Debt for additional information regarding the amendment to our term loan credit agreement.